protonemedia/laravel-ffmpeg/README.md

 ## Example app

-Here's a blogpost that will help you get started with this page: https://pascalbaljetmedia.com/en/blog/how-to-use-ffmpeg-in-your-laravel-projects
+Here's a blogpost that will help you get started with this package:

+https://pascalbaljetmedia.com/en/blog/how-to-use-ffmpeg-in-your-laravel-projects

 ## Changelog